 However, defendants did make a relevant objection at one point.
 The defense objected on hearsay grounds to the admission of 1937 and 1939 LIA and NPVLA documents and a 1930 newspaper article referenced in the LIA documents.
-The court admitted these documents for the limited purpose of evaluating the expert's opinion testimony, and it permitted the defense to enter a "continuing objection to purported opinion testimony that is based solely on information gleaned from the four corners of the document being referred to."
-Plaintiff's experts thereafter referenced specific portions of these documents in their testimony.
+The court admitted these documents for the limited purpose of evaluating the expert's opinion testimony, and it permitted the defense to enter a "continuing objection to purported opinion testimony that is based solely on information gleaned from the four comers of the document being referred to."
+Plaintiffs experts thereafter referenced specific portions of these documents in their testimony.

 "If statements related by experts as bases for their opinions are not admitted for their truth, they are not hearsay."
 (People v.
 Sanchez, supra, 63 Cal.4th at p.

-65 For instance, the defense objected, apparently on hearsay grounds, to the admission of an 1878 medical journal article, and the court ruled that the evidence would be admitted for the limited purpose of evaluating the expert's opinion.
-In response to plaintiff's argument for unlimited admission, the court held open the possibility that this article might be admissible to show "notice" if plaintiff produced evidence that a defendant was aware of it.
+681.)
+"When an expert relies on hearsay to provide case-specific facts, considers the statements as true, and relates them to the [factfinder] as a reliable basis for the expert's opinion, it cannot logically be asserted that the hearsay content is not offered for its truth."
+(Id. at p.
+682.)
+"When an expert is not testifying in the form of a proper hypothetical question and no other evidence of the case-specific facts presented has or will be admitted, there is no denying that such facts are being considered by the expert, and offered to the of it.
 ConAgra objected on hearsay grounds to the admission of a 1919 newspaper article about Fuller's South San Francisco plant.
 The court ruled that the article was admissible for a limited purpose.